 Pooling of interests refers to a technique of recording a merger or acquisition, whereby the assets and liabilities of the two companies are summed together and then netted.
-Historically, firms could adopt two approaches of accounting for consolidations or amalgamations – the purchase method and pooling of interests.
+Historically, firms could adopt either of two approaches of accounting for consolidations or amalgamations – the purchase method and pooling of interests.

-Before being phased out by the Financial Accounting Standards Board (FASB) in 2001, pooling of interests was the most preferred technique because it resulted in high earnings for the surviving firm.
+Before being phased out by the Financial Accounting Standards Board (FASB) in 2001, pooling of interests was the most preferred technique because it usually resulted in high earnings for the surviving firm.

 Breaking Down Pooling of Interests

 Essentially, the pooling of interests method involves combining the balance sheets from the two firms into one.
 The assets and liabilities are recorded according to their respective account balances as recorded on the balance sheet.
-It is usually followed by a revaluation of the historical financial statements.
+That is usually followed by a revaluation of the historical financial statements.

 One thing to note is that intangible assets are not incorporated in the consolidated balance sheet.
-The only time the assets are included is if they had already been recognized in the statement of financial position of either one of the firms.
+The only time such assets are included is if they have already been recognized in the statement of financial position of either one of the firms.
 As a result, no goodwill is recorded in relation to the business combination.
 Any expenses incurred during the amalgamation are to be included in the firm’s comprehensive income statement.